5 Things You Should Know Before Buying FamilyTreeDNA (FTDNA)

 - Get a breakdown of ethnicities that contributed to your genes (Family Finder)

 - See how your DNA compares to ancient populations from DNA samples found in archaeological dig sites!
 (Family Finder)

 - Get your mitochondrial DNA analyzed, giving you specifics about your maternal side (mtDNA test)

-- Several options for Y-DNA testing, allowing you to get insights on your paternal side (Y-DNA test)
+- Several options for Y-DNA testing, allowing you to get insights into your paternal side (Y-DNA test)

 Depending on which services you select, you will get a variety of reports back from FamilyTreeDNA.
 The main reports are the myOrigins report and the ancientOrigins report, both of which report on different aspects of your autosomal genes.
 By measuring single-nucleotide polymorphisms (SNPs), this test can give you an idea of what ethnic groups contributed to your genetic makeup in a user-friendly way.
-With these reports you can get a breakdown of your ethnicity, as well as learn about possible migration routes your family may have taken and whether or not you contain any genes from Neanderthals and other ancient groups.
+With these reports, you can get a breakdown of your ethnicity and learn about possible migration routes your family may have taken.
+You might also discover whether or not you contain any genes from Neanderthals and other ancient groups.

 Check out the page below for more information on what a report from FamilyTreeDNA is likely to contain!
 This DNA testing service also offers mtDNA testing and Y-DNA testing.
-The maternal ancestry report, based on your mitochondrial DNA (mtDNA), will trace your maternal line back to the dawn of civilization.
-Mitochondrial DNA is only passed down from mother to child, so your maternal line be determined based on the specific variants you carry.
+Based on your mitochondrial DNA (mtDNA), the maternal ancestry report will trace your maternal line back to the dawn of civilization.
+Mitochondrial DNA is only passed down from mother to child, so your maternal line is determined based on the specific variants you carry.

 Check out the page below for more information on what a report from FamilyTreeDNA is likely to contain!

-The company has a number of reviews found across the internet.
+The company has numerous reviews found across the internet.
 Check out our summary below: